GIVE TO UNITED WAY

-For many, being a member is not so much about writing a check, rather it is an opportunity to have a more influential – even hands-on – role in solving the challenges facing families and our neighborhoods to create a better future.
+For many, being a member is not so much about writing a check, rather it is an opportunity to have a more influential – even hands-on – role in solving the challenges facing Central Maryland to create a better future.

-Our Women United-Tocqueville Society is a powerful network of more than 210 women who are committed to addressing issues affecting women and children in our community.
+Our Women United-Tocqueville Society is a powerful network of more than 232 women who are committed to addressing issues affecting women and children in our community.

-Overall, United Way of Central Maryland’s Tocqueville Society has invested over $7.25 million in the past year, providing the building blocks to self-sufficiency in our community in the areas of education, housing, employment and health.
+Overall, United Way of Central Maryland’s Tocqueville Society has invested over $7.48 million in the past year to support self-sufficiency and equity in our community in the areas of education, housing, employment and health.